hetong007/hetong007.github.io/_pages/about.md

 # News

+- Feb 2024: Our papers, **Adaptive Slot Attention: Object Discovery with Dynamic Slot Number** and **Learning for Transductive Threshold Calibration in Open-World Recognition** are accepted by CVPR 2024!

 - Jan 2024: Our papers, **Convolution Meets LoRA: Parameter Efficient Finetuning for Segment Anything Model**([paper](https://openreview.net/forum?id=ezscMer8L0)) and **Consistent Video-to-Video Transfer Using Synthetic Dataset**([paper](https://openreview.net/forum?id=IoKRezZMxF)), are accepted by ICLR 2024!
 Besides, our paper **Graph Machine Learning through the Lens of Bilevel Optimization** is accepted by AISTATS 2024!

 - Sep 2023: Our paper **Compatible Transformer for Irregularly Sampled Multivariate Time Series**([paper](https://arxiv.org/abs/2310.11022), [code](https://github.com/MediaBrain-SJTU/CoFormer)) is accepted by ICDM 2023!